2006 Gay Games: Sponsors

 The Gay Games received an unprecedented level of corporate sponsorship for its 2006 edition.
-Among the more than 300 sponsors that provided financial contributions and in-kind support to the Games were American Airlines, PepsiCo, Glaxo, Orbitz, Viacom's Logo TV channel, Sirius XM, ESPN, Ernst & Young and Chicago-based companies like Kraft and Walgreens.
+Among the more than 300 sponsors that provided financial contributions and in-kind support to the Games were American Airlines, PepsiCo, Glaxo, Orbitz, Viacom's Logo TV channel, SiriusXM, ESPN, Ernst & Young and Chicago-based companies like Kraft and Walgreens.

 Individual sponsorship ranged from $500 to over $1 million.

 Legacy

 The games were the first in over 20 years to make a profit.

 The games were estimated to have between a $50 and $80 million financial impact on the host city.

 Chicago later launched an, ultimately unsuccessful, bid for the 2016 Summer Olympics.
 It was felt that Chicago's experience hosting the Gay Games might boost its chances of winning its Olympic bid.